Shaking the dust of the city off my weary bones, I'm off to an isolated corner of Devon, so there'll be no updates for a bit. See you in a week or so.

 British.
 Born Zürich, 1970.
 Based in London.

-Dan Hill is Executive Director of Futures at the UK's Future Cities Catapult.
-A designer and urbanist, he has previously held leadership positions at Fabrica, SITRA, Arup and the BBC.
-He writes regularly for the likes of Dezeen, Domus and Volume, as well as the renowned blog City of Sound.
+Dan Hill is an Associate Director at Arup, where he is head of Arup Digital Studio.
+A designer and urbanist, he has previously held leadership positions at Future Cities Catapult, Fabrica, SITRA, Arup and the BBC.
+He writes regularly for the likes of Dezeen, Domus, AD and Volume, as well as the renowned blog City of Sound.

 Throughout a career focused on integrating design, technology, cities, media and people, Dan has been responsible for shaping many innovative, popular and critically acclaimed products, services, places, strategies and teams.

 Prior to this, he was Strategic Design Lead at Sitra, the Finnish Innovation Fund (see related post).
 He was part of Sitra's Strategic Design Unit, exploring how design might enable positive systemic change throughout society.
-He is an Adjunct Professor in the Architecture department at University Technology, Sydney (UTS) and a member of the Integrated Design Commission Advisory Board in South Australia.
+He is an Adjunct Professor in the Architecture department at University Technology, Sydney (UTS) and in Design, Media and Communications at Royal Melbourne Institute of Technology (RMIT).
+He was also a member of the Integrated Design Commission Advisory Board in South Australia.

 From 2008-2011, Dan was Urban Informatics leader for Arup, assessing how real-time information changes the urban experience from a design-led perspective.
 He was also the leader for Arup’s global Foresight + Innovation team for the Australasia region, responsible for long-term scenario planning and strategy.
 He developed strategic design work at Arup, using design practice to help clients in government and business address complex interdependent issues, helping frame the right questions.
 Based in Sydney, Dan worked on major urban and building projects worldwide.